 Love the sound of red beans and rice as comfort but don’t eat pork products?

 No problem!
-You can simply use smoked turkey sausage or even chicken sausage.
+You can simply use smoked turkey sausage (check out these leftover smoked turkey recipes for more ideas), or even chicken sausage.

 You should replace some of the required water in your recipe with chicken stock to make up for the lack of simmering ham hocks and shanks though.

 Regardless of what your sausages are made from, since they’ll be cooking so long, you should leave them in large sections to make them taste their best.

 You can also add them midway through the cooking time.